 Are you expecting?
-Or just looking for cool Viking and Norse names to spice-up your weekly Dungeons & Dragons roleplaying session?
-We’ve got you covered.
+Did you recently get a pet who’s furry and fierce?
+Or maybe you’re just looking for cool Viking and Norse names to spice up your weekly Dungeons & Dragons session?
+Either way, we’ve got you covered.

 The best place to start the introduction is the Viking Age.
 When talking about the Viking Age, people usually refer to the period in Scandinavian history that lasted from roughly 800 AD (the time of the first recorded Viking raids) until the 1050s AD (before the Norman Conquest of England).
 During this period, Vikings engaged in numerous expeditions into foreign lands and carried out raids.

 Their presence was felt throughout Northern Europe and beyond, with numerous countries and nations directly impacted by the Vikings’ appetite for conquers and glory.
 By trading, pillaging, and conquering, the Vikings acquired numerous treasures that they often brought back to their home countries.

 However, a characterization of the Viking Age revolving solely around its brutality would be overly simplistic.

 The Vikings also engaged in farming, fishing, and trade, and their ships were instrumental in securing new revenues for the Nordic people of the time.
 Such ships have survived to this day, and the world’s best-preserved Viking ships can be seen in the Viking Ship Museum in Oslo, Norway.
 The museum houses ships that were carried to shore so that they could be used in burial rituals for their affluent Viking owners.